magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 Ridgeplot\_lineagedensities takes the input from the function lineage\_info and produces density plots using for each TL over time.
 The density plots are made using the ggridges R-package.
-The TLs are sorted from largest to smallest, and can be colored according to the state that defines the TL.
+The TLs are sorted from largest to smallest and can be coloured according to the state that defines the TL.

 ``` r